K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Methods

 Note that TD signals are just vectors in space, $\mathbb{R}^n$, where the dimension, $n$, of the space is simply the number of discrete TD samples.
 Thus, the equivalences $\TD \equiv \myVec{\TDAmp}, f(t) \equiv \myVec{f}$, \mbox{etc. are} made.
 Because TD signals are treated as Cartesian vectors, the signal shape is then analogous to the vector \emph{angle}.

 TD signals associated with a given target may be arbitrarily scaled and be subject to noise, thus any proposed clustering algorithm must be tolerant to these effects.
 The assumptions for the proposed method are as follows: \begin{enumerate} \item Each underlying class (\ie isolated component) is characterized by a single prototype signal. \item \emph{Most} pixels are a member of only one class.
-Relatively few pixels may be members of several classes (\ie exhibit a response associated with a mixture of underlying components). \item The noise level, both in background and in higher-amplitude signals, is significant. \item A large fraction of the pixels may be a member of {\em no} class, and thus contains only noise. \end{enumerate}
+Relatively few pixels may be members of several classes (\ie exhibit a response associated with a mixture of underlying components). \item The noise level, both in background and in higher-amplitude signals, is significant. \item A large fraction of the pixels (the background) may be a member of {\em no} class, thus containing only noise, and thus should {\em not} be included in any centroid calculation. \end{enumerate}